-The brake energy recuperation can generate a braking effect >>> page 139.
-This braking effect depends on the selected driving programme and the level of charge of the highvoltage battery.
-If the braking effect caused but he recuperation is very intense, the vehicle's brake lights with turn on.
+The brake energy recuperation can generate a braking effect 39 page 134.
+This braking effect depends on the selected driving programme and the level of charge of the high-voltage battery.
+If the braking effect caused by the recuperation is very intense, the vehicle's brake lights with turn on.
 The electric engine, when operating as an alternator, can generate braking torque on the front wheels based on the RPM and the temperature and charge level of the high-voltage battery.

-These variable parameters cause fluctuatina electric decelerations which are hudraulically compensated according to the driver's desires.
+These variable parameters cause fluctuating electric decelerations which are hydraulically compensated according to the driver's desires.
 This function is called "brake blending" and it combines mechanical braking with the engine brake effect.

-Driving at high speed on icy, slippery wet ground can result in loss of vehicle control and serious injury to the driver and passenaers.
+Driving at high speed on icy, slippery wet ground can result in loss of vehicle control and serious injury to the driver and passengers.

-.
-The ESC, ABS, ASR, EDS or HBA sustems are neither in conditions to exceed the limits established by the laws of physics.
-Always bear this in mind, especially on wet or slipperu roads.
+• The ESC, ABS, ASR, EDS or HBA systems are neither in conditions to exceed the limits established by the laws of physics.
+Always bear this in mind, especially on wet or slippery roads.
 If you notice the systems cutting in, you should reduce your speed immediately to suit the road and traffic conditions.
 Do not be encouraged to take risks by the presence of more safety systems.
 If you do, an accident may occur.

 - Please remember that the accident risk always increases if you drive fast, especially in corners or on a slippery road, or if you follow too close behind the vehicle in front of you.
-The ESC, ABS, ASR, EDS or HBA sustem cannot prevent accidents from occuring: risk of accidents! - · Accelerate with caution on slippery surfaces (for example, icu or snow-covered).
+The ESC, ABS, ASR, EDS or HBA system cannot prevent accidents from occuring: risk of accidents! - Accelerate with caution on slippery surfaces (for example, icy or snow-covered).
 Despite the control systems, the driven wheels could spin, affecting the stability of the vehicle: risk of accident!

 - The ABS and ASR will only operate correctly if the four wheels have identical tyres.
-Any differences in the rolling radius of the tures can cause the sustem to reduce engine power when this is not desired. - The regulating processes of the systems can causes noises when they are in operation. - If the warning lamp \$\beta\$ or @ lights up. there could be a fault >>> page 69. - · Any modifications made to the vehicle (for example, to the engine, brake system, running gear or to the combination of wheels and tyres) may affect the operation of the ABS.
-ASR and EDS.
+Any differences in the rolling radius of the tyres can cause the system to reduce engine power when this is not desired. - The regulating processes of the systems can make noises due to their operation. - If the warning lamp $\mbox{\ensuremath{\notlhick}}$ or $\mbox{\ensuremath{\boxdot}}$ lights up, there could be a fault >>> page 65. - Any modifications made to the vehicle (for example, to the engine, brake system, running gear or to the combination of wheels and tyres) may affect the operation of the ABS, ASR and EDS.